 It may be helpful to use the word justice to explain to children what is fair and right.
 “Everyone should be treated fairly.
 Everyone deserves justice.”

 Children who have seen news coverage may have questions or worries about rioting.
 Even very young children can understand the difference between a “protest” and a “riot.”
 For example, you might say, “A protest is peaceful.
 People use their words to talk, sing, or make signs to show what they believe.
 People walk, stand, kneel, or sit in places where others can see them and learn about what they believe.
 A riot is different.
 A riot is when people hurt people or things, like throwing rocks or breaking windows.”

 Let children know that good things are happening.
 For example, “Many people are working to make things better.
 Leaders and protesters are standing up and saying that police must be fair.
 They say this must happen right away.
 In many towns and cities, police departments are making changes.
 Many people are working on making sure that police officers will always be fair, careful, and safe.”

-For more recommendations about how to talk with children about issues related to systemic racism, see our article “How to Talk with Children about the George Floyd Protests.”
+For more recommendations about how to talk with children about issues related to systemic racism.
 We recommend that White parents educate themselves about issues of privilege and systems of oppression through resources such as Me and White Supremacy by Layla Saad.